services

 consultation

-Individual case or professional consultation outside of the supervisory framework is available at a base rate of $75/hour.
+Individual case or professional consultation outside of the supervisory framework is available at a base rate of $95/hour.
 These conversations can range from practical knowledge - including clinical work, individual marketing, business start-up, organizational and human resource-related questions - to more personal and value-driven development.
 Trades are accepted and encouraged for this type of consultation work.

 supervision

 A key part of being an effective human-centered professional is the willingness to vulnerably recognize our own experience of the work: evaluating and developing not only our practices and skills but also our patterns, understandings, and own growth edges.
+The intention that drives my supervisory work is to bring to conscious awareness all that we don’t know.

 Biblio-Group Therapy